lextm/jekyll-theme-chirpy/_posts/2013-5-4-dockpanel-suite-a-summary-on-visual-studio-2012-light-theme.md

 Note that if you use a custom tool strip renderer the final look can be even closer to Visual Studio 2012,

-I have added such a renderer to DPS sample project, which is based on the pre-defined color scheme included in [ToolStrip Customizer](https://toolstripcustomizer.codeplex.com/)
+I have added such a renderer to DPS sample project, which is based on the pre-defined color scheme included in ToolStrip Customizer.

 Stay tuned.

 ## Updated on Oct 22, 2015

-There is [a new post](/dockpanel-suite-more-about-theming-48864f47892c) covering VS 2013 Blue theme and separation of core and themes,
+There is [a new post]({% post_url 2015-10-5-dockpanel-suite-more-about-theming %}) covering VS 2013 Blue theme and separation of core and themes,

 ## Updated on Sept 5, 2016

-Color palettes completely change how a theme can be designed, so I urge all readers to read [the latest post](/dockpanel-suite-theme-reloaded-3bb41273d127).
+Color palettes completely change how a theme can be designed, so I urge all readers to read [the latest post]({% post_url 2016-9-3-dockpanel-suite-theme-reloaded %}).